 If there are two trials in the day, the course maps for the second trial should not be posted or distributed until after conclusion of the first trial.
-A good time to post is when setup of the ring starts for the second trial.

 Many Judges/clubs make extra copies of course maps that handlers can take back to their setup without having to refer to the set that is posted.
 While exhibitors have come to expect to have course maps available, it is not required.